Most Diverse BSW Colleges in Iowa 2026

 Diversity Level

-At #105 for diversity, Kirkwood Community College's BSW program has room to grow in this area.
+At #148 for diversity, University of Iowa's BSW program has room to grow in this area.
 That said, diversity is just one factor — the program may offer other strengths that matter to you.

 Eastern Iowa Community College District